 Reflections on a career in tertiary educational computing

 With a career of over 35 years in university environments, Dr Marcia Johnson has experienced and reflected on many of the key technological trends in tertiary education.
 Since 2012 she has been the Director of the Centre for Tertiary Teaching & Learning (CeTTL) at the University of Waikato.
 Coming from a background in eLearning and evaluation (University of Toronto) and Applied Linguistics (Japan and New Zealand), Marcia has conducted research into the potential of technology to transform tertiary teaching and learning processes.
 This presentation will provide a reflective overview of changes to technology and pedagogy during Marcia’s career.
 She will conclude with a final reflection on what she believes matters most in tertiary educational computing.

 The theme: What does Te Puna Aurei mean?

-Te Puna Aurei is the name for LearnFest conference gifted by Associate Professor Tom Roa.
-It means a spring of intertwining knowledge.
+Te Puna Aurei, the name gifted by Associate Professor Tom Roa, means a spring of intertwining knowledge.
 A puna is a spring of water and aurei is concept of threading things together.
 LearnFest is about threading together people, learning, research and current or emerging pedagogies.